viachaslavic/profanity-plugin-clcleaner/README.md

-# ChatLogs cleaner for profanity
+# clcleaner

+Plugin for [profanity IM](https://profanity-im.github.io) which cleans the chatlogs.

 ## About